taylorbhogan/zipcamp/README.md

 ### Deployment

-This app was deployed to Heroku using the Heroku CLI.
-Data persists by way of a Postgres database.
+This app was deployed to Render using a Postgres database.

+To run locally, npm install and npm run start in both frontend/ and backend/.

 ## Features